Johnny Eager: Release

+Johnny Eager was released in San Francisco on January 14, 1942.

+The film was promoted with a slogan reading "TNT," referring to the explosive chemistry between "Taylor N' Turner."

+Home media

+The Warner Archive Collection released Johnny Eager on DVD on May 5, 2009.

 Reception

+Box office

 According to MGM records, the film earned $1,596,000 in the U.S. and Canada and $990,000 in other markets, resulting in a profit of $1,110,000.

+Critical response

 In The New York Times, Theodore Strauss called the film "a tight tale of underworld terror that drives hard—even in the clinches", and although not a "serious drama...as pure melodrama 'Johnny Eager' moves at a turbulent tempo...Mr.
 Taylor and Miss Turner strike sparks in their distraught love affair.
 Van Heflin provides a sardonic portrait of Johnny's Boswell, full of long words and fancy quotations."
+The Whittier News praised the film, naming it one of the most "engrossing productions of the year," lauding Taylor and Turner's lead performances as well as LeRoy's "outstanding direction."
+John Hobart of the San Francisco Chronicle similarly praised LeRoy's direction as well as the performances from Taylor, Turner, and Heflin.